National Games tragedy: Entire village mourns death of netball player

-As the body of Mayuresh Pawar was brought to Mayani village yesterday, the entire community came together to pay rich tributes to him and console the family
+As the body of Mayuresh Pawar was brought to Mayani village in Maharashtra yesterday, the entire community came together to pay rich tributes to him and console the family

 “Mala kheltana paha TV var tumhi (watch me play live on television)” were Mayuresh Pawar’s last words to his father, Bhagwan (46), before he played the first match between Maharashtra and Chandigarh on Monday in Kerala.